meschw04/cardinality-pred/README.md

 ## Code Organization

 There's two sections to the code.
-* ipynb NBs - The web framework used
+* ipynb NBs - Notebooks to generate random queries and experiment with multiple SL architectures for training
 * code - command line interface to the tool and associated scripts

 ### Prerequisites
 * PyTorch 1.0